theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="AADProfile"></a>AADProfile
 ---------------------------------

 AADProfile - AAD integration managed by AKS.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/managed-aad
+See also [AKS doc](https://learn.microsoft.com/azure/aks/managed-aad). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).